 Frankfurt am Main, DE

-The office space is configured in concrete, its weight stabilising the main structure.
-This eliminates the need for external cross bracing, thereby ensuring the clarity of the design and its architectural impact as a light beacon.
+Inside the building the concrete box housing the office and washroom facilities stabilizes the main structure via a series of horizontal and vertical steel struts.
+This arrangement eliminates the need for external cross bracing, so preserving the aesthetic clarity of the external panelling design.
 Only standard industrial products were used in the making of Workshop Siegen.

 Location: Siegen, DE